diogotcorreia/master-thesis/docs/content/ch06-discussion.typ

 While this is a less ideal exploitation scenario, it is still a valid candidate for class pollution.
-Support for detecting this situation has not been implemented due to some limitations of Pysa regarding its taint models.
+Support for detecting this situation has not been implemented due to some limitations of Pysa regarding its taint models;
-In particular, it is not possible to define a taint model for a class method where the object type is `unknown`, which is often the resulting type of a call to `getattr` due to the lack of typing.
+in particular, it is not possible to define a taint model for a class method where the object type is `unknown`, which is often the resulting type of a call to `getattr` due to the lack of typing.
 An attempt was made to declare a model for `object.__setitem__`,